jet2jet/ts-const-value-transformer/README.md

   ts?: typeof ts;
   /** Hoist property expressions (`x.prop`) which the value is constant.
 Default is true, but if the property getter has side effects (not recommended), set false explicitly. */ hoistProperty?: boolean | undefined;
+  /** Hoist TypeScript's `enum` values (which are constant).
+Default is true, but if you want to preserve references, set false explicitly.
+Note that TypeScript compiler erases `const enum` references unless `preserveConstEnums` is true. */ hoistEnumValues?: boolean | undefined;
   /** Hoist function calls which the return value is constant.
 Default is false because function calls may have side effects. */ unsafeHoistFunctionCall?: boolean | undefined;
   /** Hoist expressions with `as XXX`.
 Default is false because the base (non-`as`) value may be non-constant. */